 - Flip flops.
 They are perfect to give your feet some rest when you’ve finished this 4 day hike in The Netherlands.

 - T-shirt.
 But not just any kind of t-shirts.
 Use lightweight, sweat absorbing shirts that will keep you warm and cool you down/

 - Socks.
 Which kind of socks depends on what you like.
 Do you want to have high socks, or lower ones, etc. But I would definitely recommend you to buy socks that keep your feet dry.
 This way you can try to get as little blisters as possible, so I would buy socks like these ones from Drymax.

 - Shorts.
 I wouldn’t recommend you to walk in long trousers, but if you prefer that then I won’t be stopping you.

-- Good, sturdy and supple shoes.
+- Good, supple shoes.

 - Poncho.
 We have an interesting climate sometimes, I would recommend you to buy a lightweight and reusable poncho like this one.

 - Backpack or waistband for your walk.
 When you take a backpack make sure it’s lightweight and has a mesh panel on its back, such as these.